AliceWonderMiscreations/php-ccm/README.md

 I suspect that a large number if not the majority of frequently used libraries that are in the Composer ecosystem have developers who try to practice safe coding practices.
-However this certainly is not always the case, and when you install software via composure that ends up pulling in 20+ other libraries, there is a good chance some of them have poor quality code that will cause problems.
+However this certainly is not always the case, and when you install software via Composer that ends up pulling in 20+ other libraries, there is a good chance some of them have poor quality code that will cause problems.